Queens Estate Litigation

 Will and Trust Contests

 There are many different reasons to contest a trust or will, and a skilled estate litigation lawyer in Queens can help you determine whether you have a valid legal basis to bring such a challenge.
-Some common reasons include failures in execution, lack of testamentary capacity, undue influence, fraud, and incompetence.
+Some common reasons include failures in execution, lack of testamentary capacity, undue influence, and fraud.
 The circumstances will dictate under what basis a will or trust contest can be brought.
 For example, if your grandfather had Parkinson’s later in life and disinherited you, while naming his caregiver the sole beneficiary of the will, it is possible the caregiver manipulated him and used undue influence to achieve that result.
 You might use undue influence as the reason for a will contest.

 You can only bring a will contest if you have a pecuniary interest in the decedent’s estate.
 Usually, if you are getting less under a will than you would have if the person died intestate, you will be able to bring a will contest.